puppetlabs/device_manager/README.md

 }
 ```

-Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this will instead create one Cron (or Scheduled Task) resource that executes `puppet device` for all devices every hour (at a randomized minute) on the Puppet agent.
+Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this parameter will instead create one Cron (or Scheduled Task) resource that executes `puppet device` for all devices in `device.conf` every 60 minutes (at a randomized minute) on the proxy Puppet agent.

 ### run_via_exec (deprecated)